 Dharma is a popular merchant account provider that uses an interchange plus pricing model.
 On top of the per-transaction fees shown below, they charge a small $10 monthly fee.
 Businesses that process more than $100,000 in credit card payments per month can earn a discount.
 Dharma also provides discounted pricing for restaurants because food service businesses rely so heavily on affordable credit card processing.

 Dharma is a small business-friendly option—there are no long-term contracts or monthly minimums required.
 The company also provides an app called MX Payments, which allows you to easily run reports, accept online and phone payments, and store customer credit card information.
-There’s no credit card terminal that comes with Dharma, but they recommend Clover POS.
+There’s no credit card terminal that comes with Dharma Merchant Services, but they recommend Clover POS.

 Payline is another well-known credit card processor.
 Their credit card transaction fees are slightly lower than Dharma’s.
 However, unlike Dharma, they don’t offer special pricing for restaurants or businesses that accept a large volume of credit card payments.
 But if you have a non-restaurant small business, you might be able to save money by going with Payline.
 Payline doesn’t require a long-term contract or any minimums.
 They charge a $10 monthly fee.

-Small business owners who prefer the interchange plus pricing model should also consider Helcim.
+Small business owners who prefer the interchange plus pricing model should also consider Helcim as a merchant services provider.
 The interesting thing about Helcim is that pricing changes on a sliding scale based on your type of business and monthly payment volume.

-The rates are as low as 0.10% + 5 cents above interchange for a retail business that processes more than $5 million monthly in volume.
-And the rates are as high as 0.45% + 25 cents above interchange for an online business that processes less than $25,000 monthly in volume.
+The rates are as low as 0.10% + $0.05 above interchange for a retail business that processes more than $5 million monthly in volume.
+On the other end of the spectrum, rates are as high as 0.45% + $0.25 above interchange for an online business that processes less than $25,000 monthly in volume.
 Helcim offers a rate guarantee, which means your rate won’t change as long as you have an account with the company.

 If you compare just the per-transaction fees, Helcim is less expensive than Square and PayPal.
 However, Helcim charges a monthly fee of $15 to $50.
 There are also chargeback fees if your customer disputes a charge and fees for changing your bank account.
 Square and PayPal don’t charge these types of incidental fees, so they usually work out to be less expensive.

-Credit card processing fees can be notoriously difficult to understand.
-But, if you break down the different elements that go into cost, the task becomes easier.
-Companies like Square and PayPal have significantly simplified credit card processing fees, forcing traditional merchant account processors to be competitive and keep up.
+Additionally, you’ll want to pay close attention to the features and services any provider offers, where they have flat or incidental fees, and negotiate your fees whenever possible to make sure you’re getting a fair price that you can afford.
+That being said, in general, companies like Square and PayPal have significantly simplified credit card processing fees, forcing traditional merchant account processors to be competitive and keep up.
 The result is more affordable, clearer credit card transaction fees across the board—a win for any small business that accepts credit card payments.